-6.9.1 This component area extends as a formal raised terrace from the east elevation of the Hall, where it provides a plinth for the Orangery.
+6.9.1 This component area extends as a formal raised terrace (Plates 14a / b and 16a / b) from the east elevation of the Hall, where it provides a plinth for the Orangery.
 Formal bedding is set out along the old axis to the Lantern Folly.
-The area is subdivided with a compartment of the Rose Garden set back from the east side of the Orangery.
+The area is subdivided with a compartment of the Rose Garden (Plates 17a and b) set back from the east side of the Orangery.